Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-12/README.md

 When I want to send pocket money to my daughter
 Then I should see a Paynow icon
 When I press the Paynow button
-Then I should see a new transaction page When I fill in the name text box with my daughter's name And I fill in the transaction amount
+Then I should see a new transaction page where I fill in the name text box with my daughter's name And I fill in the transaction amount
 When I submit by pressing ‘Transfer Now’
 Then I should see that the transaction I made has been successfully created